She (1925 film): Plot

 At Cambridge University, the ape-like Horace Holly, nicknamed "Baboon", is visited by the dying Vincey who asks Holly to raise his only child Leo, and that he give Leo a chest on the latter's twenty fifth birthday.
 Holly agrees.
 It leads Leo, Horace and Job on an expedition to Ethiopia to find the lost "Pillars of Fire", said to grant immortality to whoever bathes in their light, and to be guarded by an immortal queen named Ayesha, called by her mistreated subjects "She Who Must Be Obeyed".
 They travel down into a lost city hidden in the underground volcanic caves of Ethiopia, where Leo learns he is the reincarnation of an ancient Egyptian king named Kallikrates.
 He discovers that thousands of years ago, Queen Ayesha murdered him when she discovered he was in love with a woman named Amenartes.
-Ayesha convinces Leo to bath in the Pillars of Fire so that he can become an immortal like her and share her throne.
+Ayesha convinces Leo to bathe in the Pillars of Fire so that he can become an immortal like her and share her throne.
 However, when they enter the mystical flames, Ayesha rapidly ages and dies, not realizing that to enter the flames twice is a fatal mistake.